inbravo/togaf-feature-set/study-notes/part-6.md

 #### Architecture Compliance Review Process
 - Architecture compliance review is done at ***Phase G- Implementation Governance***
 <p align="center"><img src="https://pubs.opengroup.org/architecture/togaf92-doc/arch/Figures/48_review.png" width="700"></p>

+#### Governance repository Areas of Information
+- **Reference Data** (collateral from the organization's own repositories/Enterprise Continuum, including external data; e.g., COBIT, the IT4IT Reference Architecture)
+- **Process Status**: all information regarding the state of any governance processes will be managed
+- **Audit Information**: this will record all completed governance process actions and will be used to support